2024 United Kingdom riots

-From 30 July to 5 August 2024, (Note: Counter-protests and minor unrest continued until 10 August.) far-right anti-immigration protests and riots occurred in England and Northern Ireland, within the United Kingdom.
-This followed a mass stabbing of girls at a dance class in Southport on 29 July in which three children were killed.
-The riots were fuelled by false claims circulated by far-right groups that the perpetrator of the attack was a Muslim and an asylum seeker, in addition to broader Islamophobic, racist, and anti-immigrant sentiments that had grown leading up to the protests.
-The disorder included racist attacks, arson, and looting and was the largest incident of social unrest in England since 2011.
-By 8 August at least 177 had been imprisoned, to an average sentence of around two years and up to a nine-years, in relation to the unrest.
-The following month 1,280 arrests and nearly 800 charges had been made, and as of July 2025, the number of arrests increased to 1,840 with 1,103 charges.
+From 30 July to 5 August 2024, (Note: Counter-protests and minor unrest continued until 10 August.) far-right anti-immigration protests and riots occurred in England and Northern Ireland, within the United Kingdom, following the 2024 Southport stabbings, a targeted stabbing at a dance class in Southport, England on 29 July 2024 which resulted in the deaths of three young girls.
+The riots took place amid false claims circulated by far-right groups, that the perpetrator of the attack was a Muslim and an asylum seeker, in addition to broader Islamophobic, racist, and anti-immigrant sentiments.
+The disorder, which involved racist attacks, arson and looting, was the largest incident of social unrest in England since 2011.
+By 8 August, at least 177 individuals had been imprisoned in connection to the unrest, with sentences averaging around two years and ranging up to nine years.
+The following month, 1,280 arrests and nearly 800 charges had been made; as of July 2025, the numbers of arrests and charges stand at 1,840 and 1,103, respectively.

-The riots began in Southport, just a few streets away from where the attack took place.
+The race riots began in Southport, just a few streets away from where the attack took place.
 A demonstration outside the Southport Mosque quickly turned violent and protesters attacked police officers, injuring over fifty, burned a police van, and attacked the mosque.
 Over the following days the unrest spread to other towns and cities in England and to Belfast in Northern Ireland.
 On 31 July, over 100 protesters were arrested in London and demonstrations occurred in Manchester, Hartlepool, and Aldershot.
 On 2 August, rioting took place in Sunderland, where a Citizens Advice bureau was set on fire and police officers were injured and several people were arrested.
 The most severe rioting took place over the weekend of 3–4 August, when anti-immigration protesters clashed with police and counter-protesters, attacked homes and businesses owned by immigrants, and attacked hotels housing asylum seekers.
 From 6 August the unrest began to abate; counter-protests consistently and considerably outnumbered far-right protesters, and were followed by large anti-racist rallies across the country on 7 August.
-Online forums, the formation of safe spaces and other activities also countered racist sentiment and supported affected communities.

 The riots had limited formal organisation; instead, rioters assembled around individual far-right social media personalities with the aid of far-right Telegram group chats affiliated with Active Club England, the terrorgram network, and football hooliganism firms.
 Groups involved in the riots included supporters of the defunct Islamophobic group English Defence League (EDL), including its former leader Tommy Robinson, members of the neo-Nazi hate group Patriotic Alternative, and the fascist political party Britain First.
 The riots were also supported by the neo-Nazi organisation British Movement and the far-right political party National Front.
 Rioters clashed with local Muslims and counter-protesters, who were mobilised by Stand Up to Racism and other anti-fascist and anti-racist groups.